Saving Jones Is an Essential Rescue Documentary—How You Can Make Sure More People See It

 Saving Jones isn’t just a fact-based, informative film about this crisis, though it is that.
 It importantly makes the point that the animal welfare crisis is a human problem, that “what’s happening to these dogs is a direct reflection of us as a broken people and a broken society,” Corry tells us.

-In June, we talked with Corryopens in a new tab about Saving Jones ’ premiere at the Dances With Films Festivalopens in a new tab.
+In June, we talked with Corryopens in new tab about Saving Jones’ premiere at the Dances With Films Festivalopens in new tab.
 Since then, the film has been enthusiastically received and will be screened next in New York City on September 8th.
 We followed up with Corry to learn more about the film, audiences’ reactions so far, and how potential viewers can advocate for the ability to see it.

 This interview has been edited and condensed for clarity.